 In broad terms, a research analyst is responsible for investigating securities and assets for either in-house or external-client use.
 The only way to become a licensed research analyst for FINRA-member broker-dealers is to pass the Series 86/87 exam after already passing the Securities Industry Essentials (SIE) exam.

 Tips for Finding a Financial Advisor

 - Whether you’re in charge of an entire company or just in charge of yourself, consider working with a financial advisor.
 These pros can do everything from calculate how much you should be saving for retirement to helping you understand the tax implications of selling a small business.

 - Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in just 5 minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.